FanruiC/LinuxSetup/README.md

 # LinuxSetup for MSI
 From Bilibili: [8分钟让你快速掌握Markdown](https://www.bilibili.com/video/BV1JA411h7Gw/?spm_id_from=333.337.search-card.all.click&vd_source=87f333e21626c3c3bbbb43b6711d2d81)
 ## Compulsory Settings
 When install kubuntu, do not select downloading updates or 3rd party libraries.
 It installed openmpi but is not the write one for Nek.
 Nek wont compile with it.
+Never use sudo apt autoremove.
+This is stupid and will remove important libraries.
 ### Time
 > Windows sees BIOS time (REAL-TIME-CLOCK RTC) as local time, Linux sees BIOS time as UTC.
 ```